KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No description
 2. `package.json` issue: No repository field.
-3. No keywords in 'package.json'.
-We would use them as tags on the website.
+3. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 4. No image found.
 5. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.

 ### [MMM-TransLoc by OrangeHoopla](https://github.com/OrangeHoopla/MMM-TransLoc)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Warning: No LICENSE file.

 ### [MMM-Transmission by nikxif](https://github.com/nikxif/MMM-Transmission)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.

 ### [MMM-TransporteCABA by luccapolastri](https://github.com/luccapolastri/MMM-TransporteCABA)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-TransporteCABA.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.